Pranav-Rastogi/Iris-flower-classification/README.md

 # Machine Learning Project : Iris-flower-classification
-This program applies basic machine learning (classification) concepts on *Fisher's Iris Data* to predict the species of a new sample of Iris flowe
+This program applies basic machine learning (classification) concepts on *Fisher's Iris Data* to predict the species of a new sample of Iris flower.

+**Software and Libraries**
 - Python 3.6.0
 - Anaconda 4.3.0 (32 bit)
 - scikit-learn 0.18.1